-In June this year, the G8 leaders met in U.K. and Prime Minister Abe represented Japan at the Summit.
-The main theme of the Summit was 3T (Trade, Tax, Transparency), and the G8 leaders exchanged views on a wide range of issues including the world economy and the foreign policy.
+On June 17-18, the G8 leaders met at Lough Erne in Northern Ireland for the Summit hosted by Prime Minister of foreign policy.
 In the context of the world economy, Prime Minister Abe explained the Japanese economic policy, mainly "Abenomics".
 In response, participating leaders expressed the strong hope that Japanese economic revitalization would contribute to the development of the global economy.